CarandangC/CarandangC/README.md

 ---

 ### 📈 **Current Interests**
-- Currently self-studying and interest in the topic of machine learning 🤖
+- Currently self-studying and interested in the topic of machine learning 🤖
 - Data Analytics & Visualization 📊
 - Enhancing my skill set in **SQL** and **Python** 🐍
 - Applying my knowledge to create projects from scratch